 - Raw materials are one of the important factors in an industrial location.
 The mere location of industries itself may be determined by the availability or location of the raw materials.

-- Power – conventional (coal, mineral oil or hydro-electricity) or on- conventional in nature is a necessity for any industrial establishment.
+- Power – conventional (coal, mineral oil, or hydroelectricity) or- conventional is a necessity for any industrial establishment.

-- Availability of labor or skilled workforce is the success mantra for the growth of all industries.
+- The availability of labor or a skilled workforce is the success mantra for the growth of all industries.

-- Availability of easy transportation always influences the location of the industry.
-So the junction points of waterways, roadways and railways become humming centers of industrial activity.
+- The availability of easy transportation always influences the location of the industry.
+So the junction points of waterways, roadways, and railways become humming centers of industrial activity.

 - The finished goods should reach the market at the end of the process of manufacturing.
 Thus nearness to the market is an add-on quality in the process of selecting a location for industry.

-- Availability of water is another factor that influences the industrial location.
+- The availability of water is another factor that influences the industrial location.
 Many industries are established near rivers, canals, and lakes, because of this reason.
-Iron and steel industry, textile industries and chemical industries require large quantities of water, for their proper functioning.
+Iron and steel industries, textile industries, and chemical industries require large quantities of water, for their proper functioning.

-- The climate of the area selected for the industry is important, very harsh climate are not suitable for the successful industrial growth.
+- The climate of the area selected for the industry is important, very harsh climates are not suitable for successful industrial growth.

 Non-geographical Factors